-Late Pierre Lasjaunias taught us “the cheapest way to be safe (in treating neurovascular diseases) is to know the anatomy”.
-As we all know, knowledge of vascular anatomy is the fundamental bases of diagnosis and management of any cerebrovascular diseases.
+The late Pierre Lasjaunias taught us “the cheapest way to be safe (in treating neurovascular diseases) is to know the anatomy”.
+As we all know, knowledge of vascular anatomy is the fundamental basis of diagnosis and management of any cerebrovascular diseases.

 To know the complex anatomy better, I am inviting you to the special teaching sessions with Professor Philippe Mercier from France who had collaborated with Prof. Lasjaunias over 30 years and has been teaching vascular anatomy to neurosurgery as well as interventional neuroradiology communities.